-The village manager has been in the role for nine years and is supported by a clinical manager (registered nurse) and an assistant manager.
+The village manager has been in the role for twelve months and is supported by an experienced resident services manager and clinical manager.
 There are robust organisational quality systems and processes being implemented.
-Feedback from residents and family/whānau was very positive about the care and the services provided.
+Feedback from residents and family/whānau were very positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
 A comprehensive ongoing education plan is implemented.

-This certification audit identified the service is meeting the intent of the Standard.
+This certification audit identified the service is meeting the intent of the standard.